bishoy2002/IT-1025-Bishoy/Lab8/readme.md

 ### RDBMS and SQL
 Relational Database Management System (RDBMS) is an acronym that stands for Relational Database Management System.
 RDBMS is the basis for SQL, also for all modern data bases.
 ### Relationship, Primary and Foreign Keys
-The foreign key is the primary key in another table.
-A relationship is formed by matching data in key columns, which are typically columns (or fields) with the same name in both tables.
+When a child table &quot;orders table&quot; defines a Foreign Key column that references the Primary Key column of its parent table &quot;employees table&quot;, the relationship between them is executed.
+For example, the employeeID is a foreign key in the orders table that connects to the primary key employeeID in the employees table.
 ## SQL Injections
 SQL Injection vulnerabilities can be exploited by attackers to circumvent application security measures.
 ## Ethical and Legal Implications